qdsang/TinyMPC.github.io/docs/index.md

 !!! success ""

-    🏆 TinyMPC has been selected as finalists for Best Conference Paper Award, Best Student Paper Award, and Best Paper Award in Automation at [IEEE ICRA 2024](https://2024.ieee-icra.org/).
+    🏆 TinyMPC has been selected as a finalist for Best Conference Paper Award, Best Student Paper Award, and Best Paper Award in Automation at [IEEE ICRA 2024](https://2024.ieee-icra.org/)!
+Thank you to everyone who has used TinyMPC and provided feedback!

 TinyMPC is an open-source optimization solver tailored for convex model-predictive control, delivering high speed and low memory footprints.
 Implemented in pure C/C++ with minimal dependencies, this solver is particularly well-suited for embedded control and robotics applications on resource-constrained platforms.
 Additionally, we provide user-friendly interfaces for seamless integration with high-level languages such as Python, MATLAB, Julia.